DDNetPP/server-bots/README.md

 But in debug mode those comments should either be printed or added as a list to the output struct for inspection.

 This ensures that you can always obtain the "why" for the current state.
 And also see which movement values got overwritten.

+## implementation details debuggability via visual feedback (api for drawing text and lines at coordinates)

+An implementation of a server bot should be able to give visual feedback in addition to logging for debugging.
+There should be a well defined api similiar to the logging one that allows for the server bot code to draw lines.
+And render text at certain locations.
+Or render colored simple shapes such as recentangles.
+It is then up to the implementation consuming the server bot to actually do the drawing.
+This requires writing some code but it is a optional feature if not implemented the bot will still work the same so that is fine.
+There could be a sample implementation that does line drawing via lasers and text via broadcast or loltext.
+And colored rectangles with different types of pickups or colored lasers from ddnet.

 ## draft of the required input